NREL/ComStock.github.io/docs/resources/tutorials/local_segmentation_study.md

 # Tutorial: Perform an analysis by blending ComStock and local data

+**_This tutorial uses the ComStock 2023 Release 1 dataset.
+Some dataset attributes, like column names, may have changed in later releases._**

 ## Introduction

 When performing a commercial stock energy analysis, the incorporation of the ComStock data sets and local data sources can greatly enhance the accuracy and relevance of results.
 However, despite its extensive coverage, ComStock's dataset operates at a statistical level that might not fully capture the fine-grained details that local data can offer.
 Energy use in commercial buildings is highly dependent on numerous factors that can significantly vary from one location to another.
 While ComStock accounts for many factors, such as building codes and regional variations in weather, the accuracy of building square footage estimates in ComStock decreases with geographic resolution.
-(We hope to have updates on this in the near future!)
+This has largely been addressed by the [new ComStock sampling method]({{site.baseurl}}{% link docs/resources/explanations/new_sampling_method.md %}) implemented in 2024 Release 2.

 Local data sources come into play here, bringing a higher level of resolution to our understanding of energy usage.
 They provide more detailed, location-specific information that can supplement and true-up ComStock's commercial building energy consumption at a more granular level.
 This depth of understanding can lead to the development of highly targeted, effective energy conservation measures and strategies, specifically tailored to local conditions and needs.
 This results in a more robust, precise, and locally attuned picture of commercial building energy usage.